 - University of New Brunswick has a new degree in Leadership Studies through their Renaissance College program.
 A unique program that offers a select group of students the opportunity to use their first degree as an opportunity to learn, grow and develop.

-- Interested in going to Alberta for post-secondary?
-Use the ApplyAlberta website to find institutions that meet your needs.
+- Use the ApplyAlberta website to find institutions in Alberta.

 U.S. and U.K. Universities – visit our International Universities page regarding applications, SAT, ACT, PSAT, Common Application and UCAS information.

 Some students will wish to attend both a college and a university to complete their post-secondary education and training.
 Use the following websites to find agreements that currently exist between colleges and universities (not all transfer possibilities are listed – contact the admissions office of the institution you wish to transfer to for information)

 Financial Aid for University

 Ontario/Canada Student Loans are available to students entering university and for students currently in university, who qualify.
 The process for assessment can be lengthy (10 weeks), so students are advised to apply for Ontario Student Loans as soon as they accept an offer of admission to university.
 Student Loan information is available on the OSAP (Ontario Student Assistance Program) website.
 Students should be familiar with the process and with the information which will be required before they begin the application process formally.